mkishi1221/mkishi1221.github.io/_posts/2025-05-13-Building product in debit not credit.markdown

 tags:   [runway, validation, planning, learnings]
 ---

-**One of the toughest lessons I’ve learned as a product manager is that persistence and hard work alone doesn’t validate a startup.**
+## One of the toughest lessons I’ve learned as a founder is that persistence and hard work alone doesn’t validate a startup

 I’ve spent long hours building features, bringing in support from people who believed in the idea, and doing everything I could to make it succeed.
 But I’ve come to realise that none of it matters if I’m not solving a real problem that people are willing to pay for that I can build a business with.